dji-sdk/Onboard-SDK-ROS/ReadMe.md

 #### libusb-1.0-0-dev
 > $sudo apt install libusb-1.0-0-dev
 #### opencv3.x
 We use OpenCV to show images from camera stream.
-Dowload and install instructions can be found at: http://opencv.org.
+Download and install instructions can be found at: http://opencv.org.
 Tested with OpenCV 3.2.0.

 ### 3.Permission
 #### uart permission